-You must exercise a professional standard of skill and care when selecting investments.
+You must exercise a professional standard of skill and care throughout the investment process.

-- 1. You have effective procedures to collect all relevant investment information, including information about any proposed investments that are exempt from the disclosure obligations in Part 3 of the Act. - 2.
-You have adequate and effective processes to select assets/instruments to comply with the investment authority including an investment strategy, supported by up-to-date research and analysis. - 3.
-Staff involved in investment decisions collectively have sufficient relevant skills, experience and training so you meet the 'professional standard of care'. - 4.
-You'stress test' your investment strategies as appropriate to the particular investment strategy.
-For example, a minimum level of stress testing may involve looking at how your investment strategy would perform if an organisation issuing investments or holding client funds failed. - 5.
-You maintain efficient procedures to identify transactions involving related party benefit and deal with them appropriately. - 6.
-You maintain efficient procedures to identify conflicts (or potential conflicts) of interest and deal with them appropriately.
+- 1. You have adequate and effective processes to select and allocate assets/instruments to comply with the statement of investment policy and objectives (SIPO), including: - Your criteria and processes take into account liquidity for different types of assets/instruments, and the impact of investment techniques and strategies - You allocate assets using the limits and parameters set out in your SIPO. - 2.
+Key staff involved in investment decisions have sufficient relevant skills, experience and training to ensure you meet the 'professional standard of care'. - You 'stress test' your investment strategies as appropriate for the particular investment strategy or scheme assets - 4.
+You maintain efficient procedures to identify transactions involving a related party benefit and deal with them appropriately. - 5.
+You maintain efficient procedures to identify conflicts of interest (actual or potential) and deal with them appropriately.